eriqande/con-gen-csu/assignments/quizzes/lou-and-therkildsen-batch-effects.md

 ## Underlying causes labelled with capital letters

-A).
-Different calibration of base-quality scores
+- A. Different calibration of base-quality scores
-B).
-Sensitivity of some methods to depth variation
+- B. Sensitivity of some methods to depth variation
 - C. Deamination of cytosines ($C \longrightarrow U$)
 - D. Poly-G tails
 - E. Confidence in mapping is higher for longer sequences